-Any TECO job may be aborted by using the standard return-to-monitor command: 1C 1C (control C typed twice).
+Any TECO job may be aborted by using the standard return-to-monitor command: †C †C (control C typed twice).
 However, it this command is typed before the output file is closed, the output file is lost.

-If no input or output operations are in progress a single $\dagger$ C is sufficient to exit from TECO to the monitor.
+If no input or output operations are in progress a single \dagger C is sufficient to exit from TECO to the monitor.
 In such a case, the user may reenter TECO without destroying the job he was previously executing.
 This is illustrated in the following example.

 .
-TECO SOURCE.MAC)
+TECO SOURCE.
+MAC) A TECO job is started.

-\ ICOMMENTS (\$)
+ICOMMENTS (\$) (\$)

-\ 1C
+†C The user exits to perform a few simple monitor

 .
-DEASSIGN LPT)
+DEASSIGN LPT 🕽 commands.

-.
-DAYTIME )

 28-OCT-74 10:34

 .
-REE)

-\

-A TECO job is started.
+REE) The user reenters TECO.
+The previous buffer

+is still intact.